top of page

 Coaching is about more than just asking questions

-It helps to extend your toolkit beyond just listening and asking questions, using 'left brain' and 'right brain' methods.
+It helps to extend your toolkit beyond just listening and asking questions.
+Try using 'right brain' methods, and other 'left brain' tools.
 Because 'left brain' thinking tends to dismiss 'right brain' thinking, it is often better to lead with the right brain (the title of a great book by Yda Bouvier).

-Right brain methods work directly with your 'stories', eg via:
+Right brain methods work directly with your 'stories', eg:

-Sitting in the other's chair or other exercises involving physical enactment
+Sit in the other's chair or other exercises involving physical enactment of a new perspective

-Left brain methods work on your 'focus' (conscious or unconscious), eg via:
+Left brain methods work mostly on your 'focus' (conscious or unconscious), eg via:

 (simple 2x2 grids, NEO / MBTI / Centaur / DISC, Transactional Analysis etc)